rclone/rclone/docs/content/commands/rclone_serve_sftp.md

 directory is on a filesystem which doesn't support sparse files and it will log an ERROR message if one is detected.

+### Fingerprinting

+Various parts of the VFS use fingerprinting to see if a local file copy has changed relative to a remote file.
+Fingerprints are made
+from:

+- size
+- modification time
+- hash

+where available on an object.

+On some backends some of these attributes are slow to read (they take an extra API call per object, or extra work per object).

+For example `hash` is slow with the `local` and `sftp` backends as they have to read the entire file and hash it, and `modtime` is slow with the `s3`, `swift`, `ftp` and `qinqstor` backends because they need to do an extra API call to fetch it.

+If you use the `--vfs-fast-fingerprint` flag then rclone will not include the slow operations in the fingerprint.
+This makes the fingerprinting less accurate but much faster and will improve the opening time of cached files.

+If you are running a vfs cache over `local`, `s3` or `swift` backends then using this flag is recommended.

+Note that if you change the value of this flag, the fingerprints of the files in the cache may be invalidated and the files will need to be downloaded again.

 ## VFS Chunked Reading

 When rclone reads files from a remote it reads them in chunks.
 This